Introduction

 Keero Bot

-Keero Bot is a modular hardware platform for building interactive AI devices.
-The project combines an ESP32-S3 based mainboard with camera, audio, haptics, motion sensing, display support, and expansion interfaces for future modules.
+Keero Bot is an early modular hardware project for building interactive AI devices.
+At the center is a compact ESP32-S3 based mainboard designed to bring together audio, sensing, haptics, display support, camera connector paths, and module expansion in one place.

 What The Project Is Trying To Become